belkapp/apihelper-for-shopify-docs/Mailchimp/subscribe.md

 * `vendor`
 * `action`
 * `email`
+* `list_id`
+* `signup_location`

 ## Standard `options`
 API Helper supports the following standard options.
-These options will be mapped to the appropriate location in Klaviyo.
+These options will be mapped to the appropriate location in Mailchimp.
 ```
 var options = {
   (...)